YPillon/groupomania_social_network/backend/README.md

 node server
 ```

+//All tables are created automatically on launch by Sequelize

+//If you want to use another database/user/password, you can change it in the /backend/.env file.

 //The admin user is automatically created on launch in the /models/User.js file
 //with following credentials:
 // email: admin@admin.com